gabcbrown/ancestral-genome-reconstruction/NotesOnPydigree.md

 population the number of chromosomes it needs.
 In this case we only need one, so we will write:
 `chrom1 = pydigree.ChromosomeTemplate()
+We want the chromosome to keep track of SNPs output by an MSPrime simulation.
+So we iterate through the SNP locations and add them to the ChromosomeTemplate:
+`for snp_location in snp_locations:
+    chrom1.add_genotype(map_position=snp_location)`:
 ped1.add_chromosome(chrom1)`

 `ped1` will store the chromosomes you give it in a `ChromosomeSet` object.
 (If